riceissa/issarice.com/wiki/advice-for-young-people.md

       See also [SIAI Core Reading](https://web.archive.org/web/20111201125142/http://singinst.org:80/reading/corereading/).

+      Unfortunately Drescher seems to be one of those people who get mindhacked by contemporary politics and haven't been able to escape (just check out his Facebook wall to see what I mean).
+He also doesn't seem to have any output since 2006.

     - **Brian Tomasik** (a lot of his philosophy writings are similar in content to those of Yudkowsky, Drescher, and Daniel Dennett, but Tomasik's writings might be the clearest)